ericrommel/python_test_automation_book/weeks/week04/week04.md

 ## 4.2.8 Abstract Classes

 Abstract Classes provide a contract for other classes.
 They can have both concrete methods (with implementation) and abstract methods (without implementation).
 It can be represented using abstract base classes (`ABCs`) from the `abc` module.
 They specify a set of methods that must be created within any child class built from the abstract base class.

-**Note:** Abstract classes cannot be instantiated directly.
+Abstract classes cannot be instantiated directly.

+The `@abstractmethod` decorator is used within abstract classes to define methods that must be implemented by any subclass.
+An abstract method has no implementation in the base class.

+The `@abstractclassmethod` is a combination of `@classmethod` and `@abstractmethod`.
+It ensures that subclasses must implement a class method.

+The `@abstractstaticmethod` combines `@staticmethod` and `@abstractmethod`, requiring subclasses to implement a static method.

+These decorators ensure that subclasses implement specific methods.
+You can learn more about them in Python's [Official Documentation](https://docs.python.org/3/library/abc.html) on abstract base classes.

 ### Example